boustrophedon/extrasafe/user-guide.md

 	.apply_to_current_thread().unwrap();
 ```

-See the [libseccomp rust bindings documentation](https://docs.rs/libseccomp/latest/libseccomp/macro.scmp_cmp.html) for more information on how to use the comparator generator macro.
+See the [extrasafe documentation](https://docs.rs/extrasafe/latest/macro.seccomp_arg_filter.html) for more information on how to use the comparator generator macro.

 Currently [the syscalls crate's](https://crates.io/crates/syscalls) [`Sysno` enum](https://docs.rs/syscalls/latest/syscalls/enum.Sysno.html) is used in the `RuleSet` interface.
 It's convenient because the enum is defined separately for each target architecture such that the syscall gets mapped to the correct syscall number (which may differ on different architectures).